 Eye professionals everywhere will tell you that you should never skip an eye exam.
 While these exams are important for everyone, they’re even more crucial for people with a personal or family history of bad vision or macular degeneration.

 Most people only get their eyes checked once every three years, but you really should visit the eye doctor annually.
 Remember, good vision doesn’t always equal healthy eyes and eye diseases should be caught as early as possible.
+If you are a contact lens wearer, you should regularly visit contactlenses.co.uk to know your eye health and contact lens expiry.

 Are your reading glasses still sitting in your drawer, unused?
 If you’re prescribed reading glasses, you should definitely wear them.
 You may not realize how much better you’ll see with them on until you try them out.
 Plus, reading without glasses means you’ll have to squint, which will cause fine lines and wrinkles in the skin around your eyes.